lucasavila00/LmScript/README.md

 # LmScript

-Easy, fast and controllable interactions with Language Models in Typescript.
+LmScript: Fast and Controllable Language Model Interactions in Typescript - Open Source and Powered by SGLang

-LmScript is a suite of tools that allow usage of constrained generation in Typescript.
+- LMScript: a suite of tools for easy, fast, and controllable interactions with language models in Typescript.

-## Example
+- Open models and open source.
+- Powered by SGLang.

+## How the code looks like?

 ```ts
 const toolUse = async (model: InitClient, question: string) => {